Dental Implants Coral Springs

 Your Diet After Dental Implant Surgery

-Close-up of bowl filled with mashed potatoes
+Bowl of mashed potatoes

 Avoid eating anything hard, sticky, or chewy after your dental implants have been placed.
 You should only eat soft meals until you regain your ability to chew a wider variety of foods.
 Make sure that your fridge and pantry are well-stocked with soft, healthy options like yogurt, mashed potatoes, and pasta.